pomsky-lang/pomsky/README.md

 ## Compatibility

 Pomsky is currently compatible with PCRE, JavaScript, Java, .NET, Python, Ruby and Rust.
-The regex flavor must be specified during compilation, so pomsky can ensure that the produced regex works as desired on the targeted regex engine.
+The regex flavor must be specified during compilation, so Pomsky can ensure that the produced regex works as desired on the targeted regex engine.

 **Note**: You should enable Unicode support in your regex engine, if it isn't enabled by default.